 The battery’s maximum speed assist is 25km/hr.
 The battery capacity varies depending on the model and your consumption, but if your average cycling speed is 20km/h and you are pedalling on Tour, your range is 70km.
 If you know your average speed and preferred level, you can estimate your range here.

-Whether you choose to cycle through Ireland on an E-bike, road bike, or hybrid, your bike will come equipped with a Garmin bike computer showing each day’s route.
+Whether you choose to cycle through Ireland on an E-bike, or a road bike, your bike will come equipped with a Garmin bike computer showing each day’s route.
 This allows you to cycle at your own pace, stop to get that epic shot without feeling like you’re holding the others up, or power through an uphill at your own speed.

 On a Wilderness bike trip, there will be plenty of coffee, tea and snack breaks and, of course, the support van will be on the road nearby, ready to give you a break when you need it.
 You’ll also have a guide on the road with you, ready to interpret the landscape, share local hidden spots, and regale you with Ireland’s history, myths and stories.